curtmorgan3/quest-bound-docs/docs/logic/simplifying.md

 Remember that your players know they're playing a tabletop game, not a video game.
 They expect to need to read your rules and do some calculations themselves.
 In fact, that's part of the fun of playing a tabletop game!

 The best candidates for automation are attributes that are always derived from one or a few other attributes.
+Attributes that read data from charts are especially handy, since it can keep your players from constantly needing to reference the rulebook.

 ## Make extra attributes when needed